fff7d1bc/better-initramfs/README.rst

         make

-If you does not have Funtoo/Gentoo-based system, you may need install binary files manualy, go to initramfs_root/bin dir and:
+If you don't have Funtoo/Gentoo-based system, you may need to install binary files manualy, go to initramfs_root/bin dir and:
 ::

         cp -v /bin/busybox busybox